ppamridev-ai/Multi-Agent-Customer-Support-Intelligence-Platform/README.md

 ## License

 This project is intended for educational and portfolio use.
-Add an appropriate open-source license before redistributing or accepting external contributions.
+MIT License
+Copyright (c) 2026 Amritha